 The Rose Art Museum has been dedicated to the exhibition of modern and contemporary art since 1961.
 Its curatorial mission has included major thematic exhibitions, surveys of leading contemporary artists, and new commissions.
 In addition, the museum has served as a launchpad for emerging artists providing first-ever solo museum shows.

-Organized in celebration of the Rose’s 60th anniversary, "re: collections, Six Decades at the Rose Art Museum" casts a critical eye in two directions: highlighting the radical roots from which the museum grew, while showcasing the potential for future transformations.
+The permanent collection show, "re: collections, Six Decades at the Rose Art Museum," casts a critical eye in two directions: highlighting the museum's radical roots, while showcasing its potential for future transformations.

 Wood paneled and furnished with the trappings of a 1961 collector's den, "The Undisciplined Collector" evokes the year of the Rose Art Museum's founding and serves as an introduction to the rich history of collecting at Brandeis University.